cpanyjs/CPany/packages/cli/README.md

 Use CPany template [@yjl9903/CPany-Template](https://github.com/yjl9903/CPany-Template) to create your own repository for data storage.

 Update config file `cpany.yml`, and push the changes to Github.

-Then, Github Actions will automatically fetch data and push to your repository.
+Then, Github Actions will automatically fetch data and push to your repository!

+## Deploy

 You can use Netlify, Vercel, Github Pages, etc. to deploy generated static site.

-### Netlify Deploy
+### Netlify

 The template repository has provided Netlify config file `netlify.toml` with the following content.